mggg/pcompress/README.md

 This repo aims to produce an efficient intermediate binary representation of partitions/districting assignments that will enable for generated plans to be saved on-the-fly.
 Each step is represented as the diff from the previous step, enabling a significant reduction in disk usage per step.

-Note that if a step repeats, it will be omitted.

 ## Installation
 ```bash
 cargo install pcompress